 Ready to ditch the diet culture and eat more old fashioned nutrient-dense food?
 Here is my pro metabolic grocery list and list of pantry staples to help you get started first thing.
-I try to have all of these on hand every week so if you are starting out on this journey towards food freedom, this will give you an idea what to buy next time you go to the store.
+I try to have all of these on hand every week so if you are starting out on this journey towards food freedom, this will give you an idea what to buy next time you go shopping.

 Although there is much more to pro-metabolic eating than just the foods, prioritizing quality and nutrient-dense foods is just as important as the principles of “pro-metabolic diet”.